 With nothing more than a glance across an empty desk I can see what intricate games she may be in the mood for, seemingly guided by the phases of the moon, they are only random to me when I don’t look up into the night sky to keep track of the astronomically astrological force that guides the ocean’s waves.

 We use to sit closer, without the empty desk between us.
-She didn’t want me to go, nor did I as much care to, yet by the same worry and fret that had caused me to loose track of the paths of the moon, so too did I need to position myself for a secluded power base in the midst of Bad Moon irony.
+She didn’t want me to go, nor did I as much care to, yet by the same worry and fret that had caused me to lose track of the paths of the moon, so too did I need to position myself for a secluded power base in the midst of Bad Moon irony.

-So hedonistic I became, while entrapped in the arrogant elegance of that Soho café.
+So hedonistic I had become while entrapped in the arrogant elegance that Soho café had offer.
 And then of course there was that girl.
+Suddenly she and he were gone.
+Leaving nothing more than myself and my twin.

-Then pushing back a bit into his seat , he lifted his Herculean arms and said, “You’re white man.”
+Then pushing back a bit into his seat, he lifted his Herculean arms and said, “You’re white man.”

 And then a bit louder, “Hey!
 Dumbass!
 It’s your move!”